A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Scenario and Problem Definition

 We here give a brief overview of massive MIMO transmission underlying to our work.
 For more details, the interested reader is referred to \cite{marzetta2016fundamentals}.
 In a massive MIMO system, transmission is established according to the coherence blocks of the channel.
 A coherence block is a time by frequency region in which the channel is constant, to within some small margin of error.
 Within each coherence block, nodes transmit pilot signals in order for the base station to determine the CSI and thus allow data transmission and reception.
 We consider a time-division duplex massive MIMO system, relying on channel reciprocity within each coherence block, and hence not requiring downlink pilots.

 In each coherence block, a number of nodes are served simultaneously, for either uplink or downlink transmission, or both.
 The number of nodes that may be served in each coherence block is limited by either the number of available pilot signals --- since each node must be allocated a pilot in order to transmit or receive in the block --- or by the inter-node interference, or both.
 The interference between nodes depends on both the combination of their channels and the precoding scheme used.
-In this work, we focus on MRC as precoding.
+In this work, we focus on MRC as precoding as it can realize power efficient spatial multiplexing of devices~\cite{marzetta2016fundamentals}, based on the CSI that is acquired in the TDD-based massive MIMO operation.

 In scenarios where the number of nodes exceeds the number that can be served simultaneously in one coherence block, node grouping becomes necessary, such that each group can be accommodated in a single coherence block.
 After grouping, node groups can then be scheduled by assigning coherence blocks to them such that the traffic demands of all nodes in the group are satisfied.
 In this paper, we do not consider scheduling, but rather focus on the node partitioning problem.